SNAP Benefits in Tennessee: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, by calling the number on your card, or on your last ATM receipt.
-The Benny app also shows your balance and offers cashback on purchases.
+You can check your EBT balance in several ways: online via the ConnectEBT portal, using the Benny app, by calling the number on your card, or on your latest store receipt.
+ATMs can also show your cash balance.

 Check Your Tennessee EBT Balance